Phalaris aquatica: Description

 It is an erect, waist-high, stout perennial bunch grass, with grayish to bluish green leaves.
 Flowering heads are dense, spike-like, and usually 2 to 5 in long.
 It is slow to develop from seed, but can form large bunches after several years.

 Phalaris arundinacea (reed canary grass) differs from Harding grass in having more distinct rhizomes, and an inflorescence that is compact at first but becomes more open as the branches spread.

 Hybrids of Harding grass and reed canary grass have been produced.
 Varieties include 'AQ1', 'Uneta', and 'Australis'.

 P. aquatica is a quick-growing grass which incorporates and utilises soil nitrogen rapidly.

 Geography

 Phalaris aquatica originated from Southern Europe and the Caucasus.
-It is naturalized in South Africa, Australia, New Zealand and the USA.
+It is naturalized in South Africa, Australia, New Zealand and the United States.
 Although very recently introduced there, its pasture value was first recognised in Australia.
 Domesticated cultivation then spread to the United States, Argentina and several other countries in South America, and New Zealand.